tvaltn/dtsoar/README.md

 ## Running Scenarios

-From the pop-up terminals from running mininet, you can run data through the factory components to the gateway.
+From the pop-up terminals after running mininet, you can run data through the factory components to the gateway.
 Currently only the MQTT gateway is properly configured.

 To run a gateway, find the **gw1_MQTT** terminal and run: